Conditions of Carriage

 13.1 All of our buses are of a low-floor design, in accordance with the requirements of the Disability Discrimination Act 1995.
 Such buses provide facilities for disabled persons in wheelchairs (as defined in schedule 1 part 2 of the Public Service Vehicles Accessibility Regulations 2000) and for the carriage of children in unfolded pushchairs.

 13.2 Wheelchairs should be no larger than as defined as “reference wheelchairs” in the 2000 regulations.
 The reference dimensions are as follows:- maximum width 700mm, maximum length 1200mm, sitting height 1350mm, footrest 150mm.
 Electric wheelchairs can be carried but must comply with the reference dimensions, and batteries must be covered at all times.
 It is the responsibility of the passenger to ensure that they adhere to the construction/weight restrictions of the specific design.
-Mobility scooters are not carried unless it is by prior agreement in writing from D&G Bus, or in exceptional circumstances with a duty manager’s approval, and in all circumstances passengers must not remain on the mobility scooter while the bus is in motion.
+Mobility scooters require an assessment before travelling, and a permit will be issued.
+Click HERE to apply.
 Pushchairs must be of reasonable size, capable of being folded and will be carried at the discretion of the driver.

 13.3 Passengers boarding with wheelchairs and pushchairs should be capable of boarding without the assistance of the driver, subject to the use of any raised kerb, ramp or kneeling facility provided.

-13.4 Where required by the driver passengers should change seat to allow others to board with a pushchair or wheelchair.
-Should a wheelchair user board the bus when children are being carried in an unfolded pushchair, the driver may request that the pushchair is folded and the child carried on a seat or lap.
+13.4 Where required by the driver passengers must change seat to allow a wheelchair user to board the bus.
+Should a wheelchair user board the bus when children are being carried in an unfolded pushchair, the driver will require that the pushchair is folded and the child carried on a seat or lap, or in extreme circumstances, may ask that passengers with unfolded pushchairs leave the vehicle.
+Passengers travelling in a wheelchair take priority at all times.

 13.5 Wheelchair capacity is limited to that shown on each bus, and we cannot guarantee that a pushchair or wheelchair will be carried on any specific service or journey.